iZeaoGamer/Zector/major.md

 - Fixed crash upon using JackPot Custom enchant.
 - Fixed TNT from crashing the server when bad luck happens.
 (Upon spawning TNT).
 - Fixed crash for TNT.
-- Fixed TNT not exploding blocks, and it'll only damage players.
-- Blocks will now automatically direct to your inventory upon explosion.
-This is to prevent server crashes, and lag with the server.
 - Fixed crash upon Item stacking.
 - Having a full Inventory will no longer allow you to break blocks until you clear your inventory.
 - Brand new colors when having a full inventory.